JingzhengQin/food_truck/README.md

 Food Truck Finder
 =================

-This project allow users to search food trucks nears a address within given distance.
+This project allow users to search food trucks information (food truck types, food items, etc) nears a address within given distance.
 Users can also see real-time traffic of food trucks.

 Food trucks can be moving to different places during different hours.
 So updating user with latest food truck information in real-time is also important.
 So this project also provide APIs for food truck owners to update their current location to users in real-time.
 However, updating food truck location can be expensive because of index update, especially when we want to provide users food truck near real-time (no delay/very small delay) location.
 To acheive this goal, I added a cache layer which only updates index when a food truck has moved more than a configuarable distance.
 I think it's unnessary to update index for every meter movement because when user will get a range anyway when they query food trucks near a specific location.
 All Get/Set operations will talk to cache first so that user can see trucks are moving in real-time and we reduced get/set/indexing pressure to db without delaying the latest location infomation.
 Load test results shows that we can support ~50% more rps with ~30% less cpu usage on a 4 cores Xeon 3.0GHz 64-bit ubuntu machine.
 Latency is about the same because most of cost is on networking.

-The Food Truck Finder project is currently hosting at AWS EC2: [foodtruck.qinjingzheng.com](http://foodtruck.qinjingzheng.com).
-You can also find the source code at [JingzhengQin's github](https://github.com/JingzhengQin/food_truck)

 #####This project is a full stack project which contains following parts: